KartikeyBartwal/Deep-Fake-EffecNetB0-Tensorflow-Model-/README.rst

 In this code implementation, we modified the EfficientNet B0 model by:

--Changing the initial input layer to accept 128x128 images with a depth of 3.
+* Changing the initial input layer to accept 128x128 images with a depth of 3.
--Connecting the last convolutional output to a global max pooling layer.
+* Connecting the last convolutional output to a global max pooling layer.
--Adding two fully connected layers with ReLU activations.
+* Adding two fully connected layers with ReLU activations.
--Utilizing a Sigmoid activation in the output layer to act as a binary classifier.
+* Utilizing a Sigmoid activation in the output layer to act as a binary classifier.

 Thus, the model is expected to produce an output between 0 and 1 for a colored square image, indicating the probability of the image being either a deepfake (0) or genuine (1).
 Run the following command to start training: